Our purpose and strategy

 "For our customers, we want to be the trusted market leader in accessible and inclusive products, services, and experiences."

 At Lloyds Banking Group, we want to be the best-in-class leader in disability and neuro-inclusion.
-With that in mind, we’re committed to creating an inclusive workplace – where our colleagues love to come and work, where they can be themselves and thrive.
+It’s important for us to reflect our customers and the society in which we operate, especially given our scale and reach.
+With that in mind, we’re committed to creating an inclusive workplace – where our colleagues enjoy coming to work, can be themselves and thrive.

-After all, evidence suggests that a diverse workforce that represents the communities we serve enables better decision making, and ensures our products and services are tailored and inclusive of the needs of all our customers too.
+After all, evidence suggests that a diverse workforce that reflects the communities we serve leads to better decision making, and ensures our products and services meet the needs of all our customers.

-In April 2023, we set a public goal to double the representation of senior colleagues with disabilities to 12% by 2025.
+In April 2023, we set a goal to double the representation of senior colleagues with disabilities to 12% by 2025.
+By the end of 2024, we reached over 16%.

-This was the first public commitment of its kind to be launched by a UK bank.
-And to achieve this goal we committed to improve the working environment and experience for our colleagues with disabilities, including making our recruitment processes more accessible and inclusive; supporting career development; improving the accessibility of our workspaces and technology; upskilling colleagues to reduce stigma; and taking work beyond our own organisation to champion the disability community.
+This was the first public commitment of its kind to be launched by a UK financial services company.
+Driving a disability and neuro-inclusive organisation requires a clear strategy, with multiple initiatives that deliver tangible results.
+To achieve this goal, we’re committed to improve the working environment for colleagues with disabilities.
+This includes making recruitment more accessible and inclusive; supporting career development; improving workspace and technology accessibility; upskilling colleagues to reduce stigma; and championing the disability community beyond our organisation.

 "In April 2023, we spoke publicly about our ambition to double the representation of senior colleagues with disabilities – the first such public commitment by a financial services organisation."

-To that end, we recently opened three more Changing Places facilities in our Bristol, Andover and Leeds offices.
-Larger than standard toilet facilities, a Changing Places Toilet provides a hygienic place for colleagues with disabilities and their carers.
-They are big enough for wheelchairs, include a height-adjustable changing bench and wash basin, ceiling track with hoist plus a privacy screen and shower.
-In fact, in 2022, we were the first bank to open an accessible Changing Places facility in our Old Broad Street office in London – available to colleagues, customers and the public.
+Creating an inclusive workplace means ensuring our buildings are welcoming, functional and supportive for all colleagues.
+Recently, we opened three additional Changing Places facilities in our Bristol, Andover and Leeds offices.
+These larger-than-standard toilet facilities provide a hygienic space for colleagues with disabilities and their carers.
+They are wheelchair accessible and include a height-adjustable changing bench and wash basin, ceiling track hoist, privacy screen, and shower.
+In 2022, we became the first bank to open an accessible Changing Places facility at our Old Broad Street office in London, available to colleagues, customers, and the public.

 We have an established neurodiversity community, with several colleague-led squads who have set up multiple regional neurodiversity hubs, dedicated resources to support parents of neurodivergent children, and delivered engagement initiatives, including Neurodiversity Celebration Week.